No Products in the Cart

 Stick to a routine

 If you’re home all day, you may be tempted to take more naps.
-While a short power nap early in the afternoon can be useful to some people, it’s best to avoid long naps, or naps later in the day that can hinder nighttime sleep.
+While a short power nap early in the day can be useful to some people, it’s best to avoid long naps, or naps later in the day that can hinder nighttime sleep.

 Establishing a routine can facilitate a sense of normalcy even in abnormal times.
 It’s easier for your mind and body to acclimate to a consistent sleep schedule, which is why health experts have long recommended avoiding major variation in your daily sleep times.